cranjesh/images-test/TheSoldiersLegacyThorough.md

 "What is?"
 William asked sharply.

-"You speak of your brother’s death as though you know more than the official reports suggest.
+"You speak of your brother's death as though you know more than the official reports suggest.
 And yet, you did not attend the funeral, nor did you inquire about the investigation."

-William’s scowl deepened.
+William's scowl deepened.
 "You think I had something to do with it?"

 Holmes merely tilted his head slightly, allowing the silence to linger.

 William exhaled sharply.
 He reached for his pipe but seemed to think better of it.
 Then, almost as an afterthought, he muttered,

-"Cartwright isn’t the only one with blood on his hands.
+"Cartwright isn't the only one with blood on his hands.
 Ask about...
-Fort Kalyan’s ‘special shipments’."
+Fort Kalyan's 'special shipments'."

 I stiffened.

-Holmes’s expression remained neutral, but I could see the sharp flicker of interest in his eyes.
+Holmes's expression remained neutral, but I could see the sharp flicker of interest in his eyes.

 "Special shipments?"
 I echoed.